-2013: Made 25 appearances, including 19 starts at leftback and six starts at centerback and recorded one assist in his first season with the Black & Gold.
-Made his Crew debut in the start at Chivas USA (March 2) and recorded his first assist in a Crew jersey on Josh Williams’ goal at D.C.
+2013 (Columbus): Wahl made 25 appearances, including 19 starts at leftback and six starts at centerback and recorded one assist in his first season with the Black & Gold.
+He made his Columbus debut in the start at Chivas USA (March 2) and recorded his first assist in a Black & Gold jersey on Josh Williams’ goal at D.C.
 (March 23).
-Made a substitute appearance in the international friendly against Wigan Athletic (July 13).
-Made his first start of the season in the centerback role at Montreal (September 14) and started there the final six matches of 2013.
-Made two starts at leftback in the 2013 Lamar Hunt U.S. Open Cup: against Dayton Dutch Lions (May 29) and in the 2-1 loss in the Fourth Round at Chicago (June 13).
-Also made four starts at centerback and scored one goal in MLS Reserve League action, including the game-winner against Dayton (July 10).
+Wahl made a substitute appearance in the international friendly against Wigan Athletic (July 13) and made his first start of the season in the centerback role at Montreal (September 14) and started there the final six matches of 2013.
+He made two starts at leftback in the 2013 Lamar Hunt U.S. Open Cup: against Dayton Dutch Lions (May 29) and in the 2-1 loss in the Fourth Round at Chicago (June 13).
+He also made four starts at centerback and scored one goal in MLS Reserve League action, including the game-winner against Dayton (July 10).

-2006: Selected in the second round, 19th overall, by Kansas City in the MLS SuperDraft, Wahl played in 10 games, including six starts for the Wizards.
-The defender made his professional debut in extra time at Houston on April 8.
+2006 (Kansas City): Selected in the second round, 19th overall, by Kansas City in the MLS SuperDraft, Wahl played in 10 games, including six starts for the Wizards.
+The defender made his professional debut in extra time at Houston (April 8).

 Wahl was involved with the U.S. U-20 and U-17 residency programs, playing in the FIFA U-17 World Championship in 2001.